 BOTOX Cosmetic can help you look younger, brighten your appearance, or simply reduce frown lines and wrinkles.
 BOTOX injections are safe and effective, particularly when administered by a professional who has substantial experience with the product.
 Dr. Edward J. Gross and his physician assistant Eileen are trusted BOTOX specialists.
 People from Orlando as well as other parts of Florida visit our practice for facial rejuvenation treatments from our experienced team.

-Dr. Gross and Eileen have the experience that allows them to plan your BOTOX injections properly, giving you a more youthful look without the appearance that you've had plastic surgery.
-Request a consultation today, or call our office at (407) 333-3040.Request a Consultation
+Dr. Gross and Eileen have the experience that allows them to plan your BOTOX injections properly, giving you a more youthful look without the appearance that you've had plastic surgery. request a consultation todayrequest a consultation today, or call our office at (407) 333-3040.Request a Consultation

 BOTOX Cosmetic is an FDA-approved substance that is injected to minimize the appearance of wrinkles in both the upper and lower face.
 To understand how BOTOX works, it's important to understand how wrinkles work.

 BOTOX Cosmetic treats "dynamic" wrinkles, which are caused by repetitive facial movements.
 These include crow's feet, which are caused by squinting or smiling, and glabellar lines, which form between the eyebrows and are caused by furrowing your brow or frowning.
 Of course, we can't selectively avoid making facial expressions forever just to reduce the chance of developing wrinkles.
 This is where BOTOX Cosmetic becomes useful.
 The active ingredient in BOTOX, a neurotoxin called OnabotulinumtoxinA, temporarily relaxes the muscles that cause these wrinkles, reducing their appearance and smoothing the skin.